Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 **Master node**
 * Always available even if the list is empty.
 * Keeps track of the list size.
 Because of this, we only allow the master to remove or add nodes.
 * Keeps a link to the last accessed node.
-This can make iterating over the list easier.
+This can make iterating over the list easier and faster.
 * By linking the last node to the master node (=circular), it becomes trivial to add a new node to the end of the list.

 **Linking**